-Laurence A. Tisch Professor of Government, Harvard University; CES Director, Harvard University
+Laurence A. Tisch Professor of Government, Harvard University; Director, Minda de Gunzburg Center for European Studies, Harvard University

 March 28, 2018

 **A reception will follow the lecture in the CES Atrium from 6:00pm - 7:00pm.**